 After spending a few weeks in Edinburgh with good friend and former Oilers D Man Mike Ware, new Sheffield Steelers coach Alex Dampier signed him for his South Yorkshire team.

-“One of their younger players ran me, caught me off guard, I may have had a concussion as I was skating around in a daze for most of the game.
+I may have had a concussion as I was skating around in a daze for most of the game.

 As Daryl told me